techlearner/cf-docs/content/frameworks/java/spring/expensereport-app-with-spring-security.md

 </filter-mapping>
 ```

-In the spring-security.xml,define HTTP security configuration by adding http tag.And define which url pattern to intecept.
-Add "jdbc-user service" tag and define the query to get the data from database.
+In the spring-security.xml,define HTTP security configuration by adding http tag.
+Also define the url pattern to be intecepted.
+Add "jdbc-user service" tag and define the query to get the user and authorities data from database.

 ```xml
 <beans:beans xmlns="http://www.springframework.org/schema/security"